GL-A/weatherman/README.md

 ### Summary

-We will begin this project by installing new dependencies, customizing the store to handle promises, and adding new actions and handlers to the reducer.
+We will begin this project by installing new dependencies and modifying the store to handle promises.

 ### Instructions